mnahinkhan/cs50-flack/README.md

-# Project 2 - Flack - A single page Web App
+# Flack - A single page Web App

+For YouTube intro, see: https://youtu.be/uOBzg_9T1ec

 For CS50 - Web Programming with Python and JavaScript course